-NORD gratefully acknowledges Gabriele Richard, MD, FACMG, Chief Medical Officer, GeneDx, Gaithersburg, Maryland, for assistance in the preparation of this report
+NORD is very grateful to Gabriele Richard, MD, FACMG, Chief Medical Officer, GeneDx, Gaithersburg, Maryland, for assistance in the preparation of this reportrt

-Peeling skin syndrome is caused by genetic mutations that are inherited as an autosomal recessive trait.
-Genetic diseases are determined by specific genes associated with a particular trait.
+All known forms of peeling skin syndrome are inherited as autosomal recessive traits.
+Genetic disorders are caused by changes or variants in specific genes associated with a particular trait.
 The genes are located on the chromosomes received from the father and the mother.

 All individuals are thought to be carriers for at least 4-5 abnormal recessive genes.
 Parents who are close relatives (consanguineous) have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.